Science Capabilities

 OceanXplorer possesses a unique toolset that allows researchers to study each ecosystem as a unit before stitching each ecosystem into an integrated ecosystem assessment

-Visual characterization of the ocean/ocean features - Using either crewed or uncrewed (ROV) submersibles we can make high-resolution visual maps of deep-sea environments.
+Visual characterization of the ocean/ocean features - Using either crewed submersibles or piloted ROV’s we can make high-resolution visual maps of deep-sea environments.
 Such maps allow the visual confirmation of complex and underexplored deep-sea ecosystems whose existence is often disputed due to lack of visual surveys.
-These tools also allow investigations into caves, walls, brine pools, vents and overhangs on the ocean floor.
+These tools also allow investigations into caves, walls, brine pools, vents, and overhangs on the ocean floor.
 These areas are inaccessible to traditional deep-sea studies, which rely on destructive methods such as trawls and dredges.

 Tagging of deep sea organisms – OceanX is the only organization to tag deep sea sharks from manned submersibles-meeting the animals “where they live” to collect data in the least invasive way possible.